Kong/docs.konghq.com/app/docs/0.9.x/clustering.md

 Every Kong node that points to the same datastore needs to join in a cluster with the other nodes.
 A Kong Cluster is made of at least two Kong nodes pointing to the same datastore.

 Every time a new Kong node is being started it will register its first local, non-loopback, IPv4 address to the datastore.
 When another node is being started, it will query the datastore for nodes that have previously registered themselves, and join them using the IP address stored.
-If the auto-detected IP address is wrong, you can customize what address is being advertised to other nodes by using the `advertise` property in the [cluster settings][cluster].
+If the auto-detected IP address is wrong, you can customize what address is being advertised to other nodes by using the [`cluster_advertise` property][cluster_advertise].

 A Kong node only needs to join one another node in a cluster, and it will automatically discover the entire cluster.